racinmat/gcp-tts-webui/README.md

 ### 1. Google Cloud Setup

-You'll need to set up two main components in Google Cloud:

-1. **Service Account** (for Text-to-Speech API access)
-   - 📋 **Follow the detailed guide**: [SERVICE_ACCOUNT_GUIDE.md](SERVICE_ACCOUNT_GUIDE.md)
-   - This provides your app with API access to generate speech
+**Simplified Setup - OAuth2 Only!**

-2. **OAuth2 Credentials** (for user authentication)
+1. **OAuth2 Credentials** (for user authentication and API access)
-   - 📋 **Follow the detailed guide**: [OAUTH_SETUP_GUIDE.md](OAUTH_SETUP_GUIDE.md)
+   - 📋 **Follow the detailed guide**: [OAUTH_GUIDE.md](OAUTH_GUIDE.md)
-   - This allows users to sign in with their Google accounts
+   - This allows users to sign in and the app to make API calls on their behalf

 **Quick Summary:**
 - Enable Text-to-Speech API in your Google Cloud project
-- Create a service account with "Cloud Text-to-Speech Client" role
-- Download the service account JSON key file
-- Set up OAuth2 credentials with proper redirect URIs
+- Set up OAuth2 credentials with proper redirect URIs and scopes
 - Configure the OAuth consent screen
+- No service account needed - everything runs on behalf of the user!

 ### 2. Application Setup